Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Bob doesn't have to leave his town to add players to the Server Town though!
 He can use /townyadmin town {townname} add {playername}  to add players to the Server Town or set default_town_name: 'Server_Town' in config.yml.
 Bob can also add the NPC town into a nation using /ta nation {nation} add {town}.
 ```

+As of Towny 0.95.1.0 mayors have the ability to set titles (prefixes) and surnames (postfixes) to the residents of their town.
+This is done with:

+-   /town set title {name} titlegoeshere
+-   /town set surname {name} surnamegoeshere

 []()Outlaws
 -----------